uniquelo05/device-os-lab/CONTRIBUTING.md

 - When adding a new code example, ensure it is placed in the appropriate section of `docs/code_examples.md`.
 - Verify that the example is functional and adheres to the style guide.

+### Adding Troubleshooting Guides
+- When adding a new troubleshooting guide, ensure it is placed in the appropriate section of `docs/troubleshooting.md`.
+- Verify that the guide is accurate and adheres to the style guide.